A generalization of Kummer theory to Hopf-Galois extensions

 Let $L/K$ be a Galois extension with group $G=J\rtimes G'$, and let $E=L^{G'}$, $F=L^J$.
 The extension $E/K$ is almost classically Galois because its Galois closure $\widetilde{E}$ satisfies $\widetilde{E}\subseteq L\cong E\otimes_KF$ and we apply Theorem \ref{charactalmostclassical} \eqref{almostclassiccond1}.
 The Galois complement of $E/K$ is necessarily contained in $F$.
 Hence, the extensions $E/K$ and $F/K$ are not strongly disjoint unless the extension $L/K$ is Galois.
 Then, it only makes sense to consider both product Hopf-Galois structures and induced Hopf-Galois structures in compositums of linearly disjoint Galois extensions.
 In that case, both notions are the same.

-\begin{pro} Let $E/K$ and $F/K$ be Galois extensions with group $J$ and $G'$, and let $L=EF$.
+\begin{pro} Let $E/K$ and $F/K$ be linearly disjoint Galois extensions with groups $J$ and $G'$ respectively, and let $L=EF$.
 Then the induced Hopf-Galois structures on $L/K$ are the product Hopf-Galois structures on $L/K$ from Hopf-Galois structures on $E/K$ and $F/K$. \end{pro} \begin{proof} Since $E/K$ and $F/K$ are linearly disjoint, by Proposition \ref{pro:prodgalois}, the extension $L/K$ is Galois with Galois group $G$ isomorphic to the direct product $J\times G'$.
-In order to build a Hopf-Galois structure on $L/K$.
+Then, it makes sense to consider induced Hopf-Galois structures on $L/K$.
 Moreover, $E/K$ and $F/K$ are strongly disjoint, so it makes sense to consider product Hopf-Galois structures on $L/K$.

 By the Greither-Pareigis theorem, the Hopf-Galois structures on $L/K$ are in bijective correspondence with the regular subgroups of $\mathrm{Perm}(G)$ normalized by the image of the left translation map $\lambda\colon G\longrightarrow\mathrm{Perm}(G)$.
 It is enough to prove that such a subgroup is as in Proposition \ref{pro:ngivesinduced} if and only if it is as in Proposition \ref{pro:prodhgstrsubg}.
 In order to do so, we will see that the decompositions of $\lambda$ in \eqref{eq:declambda} and \eqref{eq:declambda2} are actually the same (up to identifications).